What to expect when visiting the dental practice.

 · Staff will be wearing additional PPE where it is indicated.
 Please do not be alarmed by this, and please don't be offended if we do not shake your hand!

 · There are strict protocols in place for cleaning the surgeries in between patients, including fogging of the rooms with an antiviral solution.
 This takes additional time.
+All of our surgeries have negative pressure air systems ensuring frequent air changes.
 Please understand that it may not be possible to quickly sort problems at your examination visit like we have done in the past.
 Understand that treatments will most likely need a separate visit arranged in order to keep everyone as safe as possible.

 · Payment by cash or card is fine.
 Our team have been trained and we have hand gel for our hands and yours.
 The card machine is disinfected after every use.